-A copy of the famous Mona Lisa painting by Leonardo Da Vinci discovered at The Prado may have been created at the same time as the original, which hangs in The Louvre.
+A copy of the famous Mona Lisa painting by Leonardo Da Vinci discovered at the Prado may have been created at the same time as its original, The Art Newspaper reported.

 Conservators at the Prado in Madrid discovered that their copy may in fact be a sister to the original Da Vinci masterpiece after removing black over-painting from the copy, which revealed a Tuscan landscape background similar to the background of the original Mona Lisa, which hangs in The Louvre, the New York Times reported.